- 2 Bedrooms

 - Wheelchair Inaccessible

 The kitchen has all stainless steel appliances and attached laundry room, and an open concept that includes a dining counter with 2 barstools.
-The kitchen, floor, and furnishings were freshly modernized in the spring of 2019!
+The kitchen, floor, and furnishings were freshly refreshed in the spring of 2019!

 The master bedroom has a king-size bed, a TV/VCR, a door to the outdoor space, and a private bath with a tub/shower.
 The guest bedroom has 2 twin beds, a TV, and a connecting door to the hall bath that has a shower stall.